ach-raf/opensubtitles_subtitle_downloader/Readme.md

 python download_subs.py <path/to/folder1> <path/to/folder2>
 ```

-It will look in both folders recursively for video files and download subtitles.
+It will look in both folders for video files and download subtitles.

 The language can be changed in the config.ini file, and dynamically shown in the interactive menu.